 Call handling, in simple terms is the management of telephone calls.
 In business, this can be managed in house or outsourced to a call handling service provider where a third-party handles phone calls on your company’s behalf.
 This solution can handle both inbound and outbound calls as well as other components of your customer telephone support system.
+In this article, we explain some call handling best practices you should embrace in order to provide excellent customer service.

 What is the difference between inbound and outbound call handing?